shulp2211/minnn/docs/source/reference.rst

  --max-cluster-depth: Maximum cluster depth for algorithm of similar barcodes clustering.
  --single-substitution-probability: Single substitution probability for clustering algorithm.
  --single-indel-probability: Single insertion/deletion probability for clustering algorithm.
- --min-count: Barcodes with count less than specified will not be included in the output.
+ --max-unique-barcodes: Maximal number of unique barcodes that will be included into output.
+Reads containing barcodes with biggest counts will be included, reads with barcodes with smaller counts will be excluded.
+Value 0 turns off this feature: if this argument is 0, all barcodes will be included.
  --excluded-barcodes-output: Output file for reads with barcodes excluded by count.
-If not specified, reads with excluded barcodes will not be written anywhere
+If not specified, reads with excluded barcodes will not be written anywhere.
  -n, --number-of-reads: Number of reads to take; 0 value means to take the entire input file.

 .. _sort: